biothings/biothings.api/docs/doc/standalone.rst

 We're now connected to the hub, inside a python shell where the application is actually running.
 Let's see what commands are available:

+.. warning:: the hub console, though accessed through SSH, is **not** a Linux shell (such as `bash`), it's a python interpreter shell.

 .. code:: bash

   hub> help()